forkwork/langflow/docs/docs/Components/components-helpers.md

 ## Message store

-This component stores chat messages or text into Langflow tables or an external memory.
+This component stores chat messages or text into Langinfra tables or an external memory.

 It provides flexibility in managing message storage and retrieval within a chat system.